-- 2. Strategy Formulation/Gap Analysis Next, a small core group should honestly assess where they are and where they need to go.
+2. Strategy Formulation/Gap Analysis - Next, a small core group should honestly assess where they are and where they need to go.
 What is the target market (i.e., chronic disease, Medicaid, the elderly)?
 Does an ACO make sense?
 What do we target?
 How do we make sure this is fair and successful so that we get buy-in?
 Some experts recommend a phased approach starting with primary care, then adding select specialists and hospitals around targeted high-impact initiatives, then a comprehensive panel, and then, finally, including public health and social services.
 Other experts recommend matching the natural strengths of the ACO with the greatest gaps in care for the local area.
 Then they would have the ACO model a strategic business case, to create a roadmap to development.
 How will it achieve all of the 8 Essential Elements?
-Keep the team very small at this stage. - 3.
-Clear Vision The organizing group needs to have credibility and will need to unite around a clear and compelling shared vision. - 4.
-Clinical Integration Through shared decision-making and champion leadership, build capabilities of a clinically integrated organization.
-Review the plan for presence of the 8 Essential Elements listed in Chapter V. The TACC is creating specialty-specific strategic toolkits to assist each specialty in building in capabilities and programs to optimize that specialty's contribution to, and thus reward from, an ACO.
-Please see Part Two, Section II, for the completed toolkits.
-If yours is not present, please contact Melanie Phelps at mphelps@ncmedsoc.org to see how you and your specialty society can partner with the TACC to develop a state-of-the-art toolkit. - a.
+Keep the team very small at this stage.

+3. Clear Vision - The organizing group needs to have credibility and will need to unite around a clear and compelling shared vision.

+4. Clinical Integration - Through shared decision-making and champion leadership, build capabilities of a clinically integrated organization.
+Review plan for presence of the 8 Essential Elements listed in Chapter V.

+- a.
 Start with your initial targeted initiatives. - b.
 From them, establish best practices for the continuum of care for all providers involved with that type of patient. - c.
 "Blow up" the best practices into component parts and assign clinical leadership responsibility for each. - d.
 Identify which clinical data sets and decision support tools are needed at each step. - e.
 Assign performance metrics and financial accountability for same. - f.
-Determine HIT technical requirements. - 9.
+Determine HIT technical requirements. - g.
 Determine best financial tools to incentivize desired behavior by all involved (i.e., share savings with predetermined performance benchmarks and distribution methodology).
-The TACC has engaged the law firm of Smith Anderson Blount Dorsett Mitchell & Jernigan, LLP and the health care valuation firm of HORNE, LLP to develop a multi-based shared savings distribution model for use by ACOs with multiple specialties.
-It will be made available by the TACC.

-- 5. Structural Foundation Choose the legal entity approach and formal governance structure most appropriate to your culture and business plan.
-It must be driven by the form most likely for the success of the ACO, not controlled by success for any particular stakeholder.
+5. Structural Foundation - Choose the legal entity approach and formal governance structure most appropriate to your culture and business plan.
+It must be driven by the form most likely for the success of the ACO, not control by or success for any particular stakeholder.
 Establish membership criteria and a shared decision-making structure.
 Design and undertake training.
 Develop payor strategy and contract terms.
 Do "ROI" predictive modeling to estimate savings and quality benefits.
 Create credible value talking points for all stakeholders.

-If you choose to participate in the Medicare Shared Savings Program, make sure you meet all the structural requirements, which are not onerous. - 6.
-Expand Buy-In Broaden structured involvement.
-Create a multi-disciplinary integration committee with HIT, best practices, patient engagement, and finance subcommittees. - Accountability Function Develop data metrics, measurement capability, and sophisticated financial administration capabilities to manage financial shared savings distribution.
+6. Expand Buy-In - Broaden structured involvement.
+Create a multi-disciplinary integration committee with HIT, best practices, patient engagement, and finance subcommittees.

+7 Accountability Function - Develop data metrics, measurement capability, and sophisticated financial administration capabilities to manage financial shared savings distribution.
 Set performance targets.
 Normalize data.
-Make sure your performance-based incentives target your ACO objectives. - 8.
-Start Small Start with a demonstration or pilot project. - 9.
-Contract with Payors Once ready, contract to provide integrated accountable care services on a shared savings basis, at least initially, for your target patient population.
+Make sure your performance-based incentives target your ACO objectives.

+8. Start Small - Start with a demonstration or pilot project.

+9. Contract with Payors - Once ready, contract to provide integrated accountable care services on a shared savings basis, at least initially, for your target patient population.
 The patient population scale must be adequate to achieve economies of scale.
-Consider a Medicare ACO starting in January of 2014 as part of a broader strategy.
-(See Part Two for a blueprint on applying to the Medicare ACO and Medicare ACO Advance Payment Model programs. - 10.
-Assess and Improve Assess results of the process.
+Consider a Medicare ACO starting in 2012 as part of a broader strategy.

+10. Assess and Improve - Assess results of the process.
 Make adaptations to create a constant quality improvement ("CQI") loop.
 Collect and distribute the savings pool roughly in proportion to contributions to it.